ivansalvadori/csv2rdf/README.md

 ####  writeToFile:
 Write the RDF output to file.
 It is possible to use csv2rdf as a developing library.
-Therefore, this property keep the resulting RDF materialization in memory.
+Therefore, this property keeps the resulting RDF materialization in memory.

 Valid values:
 ```